BashCrash3rs/BashCrash3rs.github.io/_posts/2022-05-07-ångstromCTF-Shark-1.md

 ---
-title: SDCTF 2022 - MISC - Shark 1
+title: ångstromCTF - MISC - Shark 1
 published: true
 ---
 This was a fairly simple wireshark packet analysis challenge.
 For this challenge, we were given the following description: